 - An employee of the immigration service suspects that you don’t meet the visa requirements

 - The local authorities suspect that the traveller doesn’t follow local laws

 - The return flight takes place earlier *

-* On arrival, an employee of the Kenyan immigration service stamps the passport of each traveler.
-In that stamp, the final date is mentioned on which the traveler must exit the country.
+* On arrival, an employee of the Kenyan immigration service stamps the passport of each traveller.
+In that stamp, the final date is mentioned on which the traveller must exit the country.
 For this purpose, on arrival the passenger's flight schedule will be asked for.
 The date of departure will then be copied as the final date of departure which is stamped into the passport.
 Due to the maximum validity term, this date cannot be more than 90 days after the date of arrival in Kenya.